41 miles, 3rd Saturday in August

 For my fourth ride, since I was still teaching at Ledyard Middle School, I had the same concerns over how early I could

-last year.
+hit the road.
 So I decided to re-run the same route as the previous year.
 This was an amazing year, and

 I wound up on numerous TV news broadcasts and newspaper front-page stories!
 I had a wonderful